hypo69/hypo/pytest/gemini - set 4/en/src/ai/revai/__init__.md

 5. **Docstrings:** Docstrings are added to the test functions to explain their purpose.

-6. **Example of Fixture (Optional):**  The commented-out example section demonstrates how to define and use a fixture if your functions require data.
+6. **Example of Fixture (Optional):**  The commented-out example section demonStartes how to define and use a fixture if your functions require data.

 7. **System Version Handling (Optional):**  The `test_sys_version_information` function is included as a *template* for testing if your code should be different for various Python versions or operating systems.
 Remove or adapt this based on your actual code.